1863 Chicago mayoral election: Background

 In 1862, Sherman had appointed a committee which recommended that Chicago pass a new city charter which would annex Bridgeport and Holstein, lengthen the terms for mayor, treasurer, collector, city attorney, and clerk of police each from one to two years.
 Ultimately, such a charter and measures came to pass before the 1863 mayoral election.
 This made 1863 the first mayoral election held to a two-year term.

 Since his 1862 mayoral victory, Sherman had, in October 1862, lost a congressional election to Isaac N. Arnold.

 The election was held on April 21.
 It was the third of four Chicago mayoral elections which took place during the course of the American Civil War.

-Tensions between the two parties were strong in the spring of 1863.
-Alderman Charles C. P. Holden (Sherman's 1862 mayoral opponent) had introduced several resolutions which Sherman vetoed for being too partisan.
+Local tensions between the two major parties were strong in the spring of 1863.
+Alderman Charles C. P. Holden had introduced several resolutions which Sherman vetoed for being too partisan.
 Republicans sought to see Democrats provide greater support for war measures, while Democrats were critical of President Lincoln's handling of the war.
 At the time the Common Council's swing vote was Alderman Shimp, a Democrat voted with the Republicans.

-Campaigning
+Nominations

+Democratic

+The Democratic Party renominated Mayor Sherman.

+Republican (National Union)

 The Republican (National Union) party nominated Thomas Barbour Bryan.
 He had previously been an unsuccessful candidate in the 1861 mayoral election.
-The Democratic Party renominated Mayor Sherman.

-Bryan had been a reluctant candidate, as was the case when he ran in 1861.
+Names presented for balloting at the convention were Bryan, George W. Gage, and William Hoyt.
+After an informal ballot, Philip Wadsworth announced to the convention that Gage had authorized the withdrawal of his name, and offered his full support to the selection of Bryan as the party's nominee.

+After the balloting, the convention adopted a motion to make Gage's nomination unanimous.

+Campaigning

-Sherman's candidacy benefited immensely from the support of Irish and German voters from the newly-annexed neighborhoods of the city.
+Sherman's candidacy benefited immensely from the support of Irish and German voters from the newly annexed neighborhoods of the city.
 The Chicago Tribune characterized Sherman as being sound in his position on the war, but criticized his affiliation with the Chicago Times and copperheads.

+Bryan was a reluctant candidate, as was also the case when he ran in 1861.

 The Bridgeport ward of Chicago was nicknamed the "Egypt of Chicago".
-Democrats believed the ward alone would secure Sherman's victory, a prediction which ultimately proved true.
+Democrats believed the ward would secure Sherman his margin of victory, a prediction which ultimately proved true.